 All this work was managed and/or carried out by small groups of volunteers and we are very grateful to the members who put so much time and effort into saving our site.
 Our efforts have paid off because Glebelands, along with Barnet’s 30+ other sites, moved in July 2013 from being a ‘direct let’ site (with plot holders paying rent and other charges to the council) to being self-managed.

-This is an exciting and challenging time for the Society and the committee as we take on the lease and start running the site ourselves.
-We are committed to making Glebelands a welcoming and well-run place for everyone who wants to make a go of allotment gardening.
+Since then, all the committees that have followed have been wholly dedicated to making Glebelands a welcoming and well-run place for everyone who wants to make a go of allotment gardening.